Skip to Content

 You will need the following supplies:

-How much tulle do you need to make a tutu for adults?
+How much netting do you need for an Adult Tulle Skirt?

 Tulle comes in 6″ rolls.
-The most common is a 25-yard spool, which is available in all colors.
-80-100 yards is sufficient for most adult tutus.
-I used 100 yards for my large skirt, which you can get in one spool for under $10.
+The most common is a 25-yard spool available in all colors.
+I used 100 yards for my white maxi tutu skirt, which you can make with one spool for under $10.

 Making a tutu is easy!